Saghen/frizbee/README.md

 # Frizbee

 Frizbee is a SIMD fuzzy string matcher written in Rust.
 The core of the algorithm uses Smith-Waterman with affine gaps, similar to FZF, but with many of the scoring bonuses from FZY.
-In the included benchmark, with typo resistance disabled, it outperforms nucleo by ~2.5x (116.73us vs 302.35us).
+In the included benchmark, with typo resistance disabled, it outperforms nucleo by 1.5-2.5x and scales well with multithreading (~1.25x slow down), see [benchmarks](./BENCHMARKS.md).
 It matches against bytes directly, ignoring unicode.
-Used by [blink.cmp](https://github.com/saghen/blink.cmp) and [blink.pick](https://github.com/saghen/blink.pick).
+Used by [blink.cmp](https://github.com/saghen/blink.cmp) and eventually by [blink.pick](https://github.com/saghen/blink.pick).

 ## Usage